CloudLabs-AI/MS-900-Lab-Content/Module 2: Microsoft Teams for Collaboration.md

 1. Under **Apps** select **Teams** and from **Open context menu** click on **Open in new tab**.
 This will redirect you to the Teams web app page.
 In the Teams page click on **Use the web app instead**.

+1. On the left side of **Teams** you can find:

+      - **Teams** - Find channels to belong to or create your own.
+Inside channels you can hold on-the-spot meetings, have conversations, and share files.

+      - **Calendar** - See everything you’ve got lined up for the day or week.
+Or, schedule a meeting.
+This calendar syncs with your Outlook calendar.

+      - **Calls** - In some cases, if your organization has it set up, you can call anyone from Teams, even if they’re not using Teams.

+      - **Activity** - Catch up on all your unread messages, @mentions, replies, and more.

 1. Now open a new browser window and login to the teams at https://teams.microsoft.com.

 1. When prompted enter the username and password of the user that you created in the previous exercise.